Accessibility links

 • Although the representative member is nominally liable for transactions with third parties, all group members are jointly and severally liable for debts, including the tax due.

-• Limits for areas such as cash accounting, annual accounting, voluntary disclosure, partial exemption de minimis and payments on account apply to the group as a whole and not the members individually.
+• Thresholds for schemes such as cash accounting, annual accounting, voluntary disclosure, partial exemption de minimis and VAT payments on account, apply to the group as a whole and not the members individually.

-• A new VAT registration number will be required for the group.
+• A new VAT registration number will be required for the group when it is first set up.

 If you would like further advice on VAT group registration, please contact Finnies.